BBC Television Shakespeare: Reception

 In the New York Times, John J. O'Connor found Taylor succeeded in a "quite charming" production, which was against the odds given the underwhelming source text.
 Taylor smartly used young actors and gave his design a "never-never land magical quality", leading to a rewarding and "surprisingly diverting" play.
-G.M.
-Pearce, in Cahiers Élisabéthains, applauded the "rich colour" of the design, the lyrical use of music, and the lighting.
-She noted especially how Pearce found "dignity and distance" in her portrayal of Silvia, which justified Proteus' obsession Stanley Wells, in the Times Literary Supplement, enjoyed Pearce's performance and felt she looked lovely, but the role of Silvia remained unrewarding in performance.
-Meanwhile, Peake-Jones' portrayal of Julia played "against the verse", falling too often into the trap of "maudlin lachrymosity".
+G. M. Pearce, in Cahiers Élisabéthains, applauded the "rich colour" of the design, the lyrical use of music, and the lighting.
+She noted especially how Pearce found "dignity and distance" in her portrayal of Silvia, which justified Proteus's obsession Stanley Wells, in the Times Literary Supplement, enjoyed Pearce's performance and felt she looked lovely, but the role of Silvia remained unrewarding in performance.
+Meanwhile, Peake-Jones's portrayal of Julia played "against the verse", falling too often into the trap of "maudlin lachrymosity".

 Harry Keyishian, in Shakespeare on Film Newsletter, concluded that the play worked very well for television: as an early Shakespeare work, it features a lot of duologues, which work well with two people in shot.
 The comic dialogues were given "special vitality and charm" by Taylor's cast, especially between Launce and Speed.
 Taylor's camera placement was adroit and had a strong use of composition for his shots.
-Taylor enjoyed the decision to interpret the Duke as clearly disliking Thurio, recognising Proteus' hypocrisy, and testing Valentine's love.
+Taylor enjoyed the decision to interpret the Duke as clearly disliking Thurio, recognising Proteus's hypocrisy, and testing Valentine's love.
 He appreciated the decision to play the final scene straight, but felt that Taylor somewhat avoided the problem of Valentine's offer of Silvia to his friend after the attempted rape by not showing her reaction to the crucial moment.
 In Shakespeare Quarterly, Roger Warren disagreed, interpreting Valentine's line to imply "I love Proteus as much as Silvia", rather than "I give Silvia to you".
-Otherwise, Taylor thought the performances were strong, especially from Butterworth and Hudson, and the "Temple of Love" design in Milan was especially effective when it became clear that Proteus' decision to betray Valentine was desecrating the Temple.
+Otherwise, Taylor thought the performances were strong, especially from Butterworth and Hudson, and the "Temple of Love" design in Milan was especially effective when it became clear that Proteus's decision to betray Valentine was desecrating the Temple.

 Comparing Warren and Keyishian's views, Patty S. Derrick interpreted the production more in favour of Warren.
 She observed that Taylor makes important choices early on in the play, by making Proteus baby-faced and clearly discovering love and jealousy for the first time.
 Because he is reluctant to betray Valentine, and because the friendship theme is threaded into the early production design, it becomes a focus that the audience expects to be concluded.
 In her forceful lines before the attempted rape, and the way she looks on when Valentine first approaches Proteus, it is clear that Silvia approves of "the bond of heroic friendship".
 By showing that Proteus clearly perceived the offer as a "noble gesture of friendship", Taylor succeeded in navigating a problematic element of Shakespeare's play.